TypeScript "TS5023: Unknown compiler option" - Fix tsconfig in CI

 # or, version-related:

-error TS5023: Unknown compiler option 'verbatimModuleSyntax'.Common causes
+error TS5023: Unknown compiler option 'verbatimModuleSyntax'.Diagnose it: which tsconfig and which compiler?

 Typo or removed/renamed option